On the Merge of k-NN Graph: Experiments

 \section{Experiments}

 In this section, the performance of S-Merge and J-Merge is studied on the \textit{k}-NN graph merge task.
 Each of the datasets is divided into two subsets.
 The sub-\textit{k}-NN graphs are constructed in advance by NN-Descent.
 S-Merge and J-Merge are called respectively to fulfill the merge in two different scenarios.
-Since there is no graph merge algorithm in the literature, their performance is compared to NN-Descent as it is adopted to construct the graph for the whole set directly.
+Since there is no graph merge algorithm in the literature, their performance is compared to NN-Descent, NSW \cite{infosys13:yury} and RLB \cite{jmlr09}, each of which is adopted to construct the graph for the whole set directly.
 While H-Merge is evaluated when it is used as a hierarchical approximate \textit{k}-NN graph construction approach.
 Meanwhile, the performance of H-Merge is also studied when the hierarchical structure is used to support fast NN search.

 As revealed in~\cite{weidong,dpg:wenli}, the complexity of approximate \textit{k}-NN graph construction is largely related to the intrinsic data dimension.
 The intrinsic data dimension of real-world data varies considerably from one data type to another.
 Different from real-world data, the intrinsic dimension of synthetic data increases steadily as the data dimension increases.
 As a result, the performance trend of \textit{k}-NN merge approach on synthetic data is more observable compared to the real-world data.
 For this reason, the experiments of \textit{k}-NN graph merge are conducted on a series of synthetic datasets.
 The data dimension varies from \textit{2} to \textit{100}, which is in line with the convention in~\cite{weidong}.
 Values in each dimension are independently drawn from the range $[0,~1)$ under the uniform distribution.
 Moreover, another four real-world datasets are further adopted to demonstrate the performance of S-Merge and J-Merge on different data types.
 Datasets MNIST and Kosarak are composed of sparse vectors.
 The densities of these two datasets are \textit{0.198\%} and \textit{19.270\%} respectively.